raspberrypi/style-guide/style-guide.md

 This document is being updated continuously; refer to GitHub for the most up-to-date version or, if you rely on a local copy of the style guide, check that you have the most recent version on your machine.
 If there’s something you think we should add or correct, create a pull request for us to review.

 When creating content for Raspberry Pi, we aim for a clear, friendly, and conversational tone.
 To help with this, this style guide provides practical guidance and examples for written content at Raspberry Pi.
-For matters not covered in this style guide, consult the ***New Hart's Rules: The Oxford Guide to Style***.
+For matters not covered in this style guide, consult the ***New Hart's Rules: The Oxford Guide to Style*** and the **New Oxford Dictionary for Writers & Editors**.

 ## Quick reference